dreamproit/billtitleindex/billtitleindex/README.md

-BillTitleIndex Solution
+BillTitleIndex
 =======================

-## How to update recent BillStatus XML Files:
+## Update recent BillStatus XML Files:

 Bill data is primarily collected by using [unitedstates/congress](https://github.com/acxz/congress/tree/python-package), which covers 2013 to the present.